kaospctqc/tic-tac-toe/README.md

 Testing focused on:
 - consistent positioning of all the elements throughout the different resolutions
-- menu functionality accross different devices
+- menu functionality across different devices
-- menu look and feel accross different devices
+- menu look and feel across different devices
 - overall readability of text sections and the smaller elements
 - any other potential bugs

 ### 4.2 Testing using validation tools

-The results contained no errors but did contain a few warnings that were invastigated and deemed non issues.
+The results contained no errors but did contain a few warnings that were investigated and deemed non issues.
 - HTML Validation:
 ![contrast](assets/images/tic-tac-toe-html-checker.png)